HEALING IS communal

 HEALING IS not linear

-Healing is not a straight line, nor it is not a simple story.
-While healing is possible, it is not without roadblocks and barriers.
-It is messy, dynamic, full of starts and stops, resets and new strides.There is no right answer, or wrong way to heal, and there is no handbook.
+Healing is not a straight line, nor is it a simple story.
+While healing is possible, it is messy, dynamic, full of starts and stops, resets and new strides.There is no right answer, or wrong way to heal, and there is no handbook.
 Each survivor carves their own unique path.

 Healing has no expectations, no timeline.
-Each unique journey reflects the many variables that create and impact trauma, from our life experiences, to family and culture, to the goals, values, and available resources that shape this process.
+It also takes more than just time to heal.
+Each unique journey reflects the many variables that create and impact trauma, from our life experiences, to family and culture, to the practices, values, and available resources that shape this process.
 Just as there is no handbook, there is no timeline for healing

 HEALING BELONGS TO YOU

 Healing is yours, it’s personal and transformative.
 Each survivor assigns meaning to their own personal experiences, identifies the impact of that trauma, and ultimately owns their truth and journey of healing.
 A survivor decides how and when to respond to the trauma, what steps to take, and how and when to heal.
-No one can take away a survivor’s right to heal
+Survivors are the experts in their own healing, and no one can take away a survivor’s right to heal

 HEALING IS LEARNING